 One of the oldest and gnarliest bowls in Auckland, Lynfield is a must for any local skater—it’s practically a right of passage.
 The park features two bowls joined by a tight snake run.
 The hourglass bowl is five feet on one end and six feet on the other, with mad vertical action and rad transitions.
 The entire facility is covered in years of graffiti, the new covering the old, giving it plenty of character.
 This is a firm favourite of the most daring of local skaters and if you’ve ever wanted to go Lords of Dogtown style and skate an empty pool, these bowls are as close as you’ll get without being slapped with a trespass notice.

-One of Auckland’s newest skate parks, Barry Curtis has recently opened in Botany.
+Barry Curtis is one of Auckland's newer skateparks.
 It is jam-packed full of features, laid out perfectly for easy flow.
 There are multiple bowls and a premium open street course filled with numerous ledges, stairs, gaps, ramps and handrails.
 The surface is super smooth, providing good speed.